namtazpro/azure-devopsfor/logicapps/logicapps.md

 In a real-life project scenario, your LogicApps will be deployed in multiple environments as part of your CI/CD.
 In Dev, then Test/UAT/QA (depending) then in Production.
 The API connections have to be scripted separately and referenced in the LogicApps at deployment time via parameters for example.

 API Connections have a different lifecycle than your LogicApps and exist for each environment.
 This means dedicated CI/CD for the API Connections or your solutions.
-A solution may be composed of multiple LogicApps but all sharing the same API connections (tbc).

 -- nice drawing here --